involveMINT App Design

 Shared Experiences

-Users were required to provide a single email and password combination to create or log into an account with involveMINT.
-For the minority of users belonging to multiple classes, they are navigated to an additional screen depicting the profiles they can log into; a single permitting access to their profile of choice.
+Providing an email and password to login or create an account with involveMINT is first required from users to access the system.
+For the minority of users belonging to multiple user classes, they are navigated to an additional screen that displays the multiple profiles they can log into.

-Users were required to provide a single email and password combination to create or log into an account with involveMINT.
-For the minority of users belonging to multiple classes, they are navigated to an additional screen depicting the profiles they can log into; a single permitting access to their profile of choice.
+Providing an email and password to login or create an account with involveMINT is first required from users to access the system.
+For the minority of users belonging to multiple user classes, they are navigated to an additional screen that displays the multiple profiles they can log into.

 Available Positions

 Users can search through a timeline of available volunteer positions near their location.
-Each position provides position details, example images, and the ServePartner behind the available position that has been made available.
+Each position provides job details, example images, and the ServePartner who posted the available position.

 Users can search through a timeline of available volunteer positions near their location.
-Each position provides position details, example images, and the ServePartner behind the available position that has been made available.
+Each position provides job details, example images, and the ServePartner who posted the available position.

 My Profile

-A profile is made for each ChangeMaker class user, displaying their current and past positions, their impact on the community, and a timeline of their previous volunteer contributions.
+A profile is made for each ChangeMaker that sets up an account in the app.
+Displayed is their current and past positions, their impact on the community, and a timeline of their past volunteer contributions.

-A profile is made for each ChangeMaker class user, displaying their current and past positions, their impact on the community, and a timeline of their previous volunteer contributions.
+A profile is made for each ChangeMaker that sets up an account in the app.
+Displayed is their current and past positions, their impact on the community, and a timeline of their past volunteer contributions.

 My Wallet